panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 This time `callback()` is asynchornous because `setTimeout(callback)` is starts and completes, however the `callback()` is executed only after 2 seconds.

-The asynchornous way to invoke the callbacks:
+The asynchronous way to invoke the callbacks:

-1. The higher order function starts execution
+1. The higher-order function starts execution
-2. The higher order function completes its execution
+2. The higher-order function completes its execution
-3. The higher order function executes the callback at a later time (due to an event, passed timeout)
+3. The higher-order function executes the callback at a later time (due to an event, passed timeout)

 ## 4. Summary

-The callback is a function that's accepted as an argument and executed by another function (also labeled the higher order function).
+The callback is a function that's accepted as an argument and executed by another function (also labeled the higher-order function).

-There are 2 kinds of callback functions: synchornous and asynchornous.
+There are 2 kinds of callback functions: synchronous and asynchronous.

-The synchornous callbacks are executed at the same time as the higher order function that uses the callback.
+The synchronous callbacks are executed at the same time as the higher-order function that uses the callback.

-On the other side, the asynchornous callbacks are executed at a later time than the higher order function that uses it.
+On the other side, the asynchronous callbacks are executed at a later time than the higher-order function that uses it.